Advice on keeping poultry

 For your convenience this leaflet is reproduced, in its entirety, as a web page below.

-For further details on keeping poultry you are advised to visit the of the British Hen Welfare Trust website.
+For further details on keeping poultry you are advised to visit the British Hen Welfare Trust website.

 Keeping a few chickens in your back garden for some free, fresh eggs can be a rewarding hobby.
 While there are no laws preventing you from keeping them, it is advisable to check your property deeds or consult your landlord to make sure there are no covenants preventing the keeping of ‘livestock’.
 Similarly it is unlikely that you will require planning permission if you are only keeping a few chickens in a small garden-shed sized coop.
 Where you may encounter problems is if your neighbours start to be bothered by matters relating to noise from your birds or odour and vermin issues stemming from the way you keep your brood.